francofgp/Engineered-Blog/content/blog/dragon-curve-in-python.md

 screen.screensize(1920*3, 1080*3)
 screen.setup(width=1.0, height=1.0, startx=None, starty=None)
 ```

-4. Draw the dragon curve: Here we iterate through are sequence, and we go right or left depending on if the letter is R or L.
+1. Draw the dragon curve: Here we iterate through the sequence that we get from dragon(17), the 17th sequence, and we go right or left depending on if the letter is R or L.

 ```python
 # Draw
 LENGHT = 10